drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 # How was ORBSLAM3_implementation done

-This describes how this ORBSLAM3 docker implementation was done.
+This doc describes how this ORBSLAM3 docker implementation was done.
 It includes all the steps, bugs, and workarounds that were needed to make it work.

 I originally used this file as a personal log book, documenting for my own sake every step I took (and planned on taking, thus the present tense used at times) during development.

-It wasn't inteded to be publicly released but decided otherwise once the implementation was finally working.
+It wasn't intended to be publicly released but decided otherwise once the implementation was finally working.

 Take everything said in here with a great deal of skepticism as I'm far from being an expert programmer.
 I'm sure there are different, and definitely better, ways of going about some of the steps I took.
 But this is what worked for me, and it may work for you too.